k2view-academy/K2View-Academy/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md

 Starting from Fabric 6.5.3, the demo project also includes a sample BI implementation.

-Follow the below steps to setup the demo project on your local Fabric.
+Follow the steps below to set up the demo project on your local Fabric.

 ## Setup Steps

-To setup the project and connect the databases, do the following:
+To set up the project and connect the databases, do the following:

 1. Open the Fabric Studio and create a new project.